ndiego/block-visibility/readme.txt

 = Who should use Block Visibility? =
 Block Visibility is a powerful, yet simple, plugin that gives marketing agencies, bloggers, eCommerce websites, and small businesses owners the power to conditionally show or hide blocks on their websites.
 The need to hide Gutenberg blocks varies.
 Whether you need to restrict content to certain users like members, or launch a promotional campaign at a specific time with block scheduling, the applications are endless.

-If you need content control, i.e. block control, on your WordPress website, then you need Block Visibility.
+If you need content control, i.e. Gutenberg block control, on your WordPress website, then you need Block Visibility.

 = Do conditional visibility controls really work with any block? (i.e. What is Full Control Mode?) = Yes!
 However, not all block types are enabled by default.
 Controls are only provided to blocks that can be added directly to a page/post by the block inserter.
 Therefore, some specialized blocks, such as child blocks, are not included by default.
 An example being the individual Column block that is part of the larger Columns block.